 High-Income Renters Hunt for New Apartments

-Meanwhile, when we looked into the profile of rental applicants by income, earners in the top two income brackets proved to be the most eager to switch apartments, taking advantage of deals on luxury apartments.
+Meanwhile, when we looked into the profile of rental applicants by income, earners in the top two income brackets proved to be the most eager to switch apartments this rental season, taking advantage of deals on luxury apartments.
 33% more renters who earn between $75,000 and $100,000, as well as 34% more renters who earn over $100,000 moved during the first part of this year compared to a year prior.
 In this case, the need for larger, better living spaces to accommodate working from home and a more comfortable lifestyle were the primary reasons that renters began searching for a new place.
 Notably, the highly competitive real estate market may also be a factor for some high-earners who are holding off buying in favor of renting.

 Interestingly, Millennials represent about half of the apartment-hunters with annual earnings greater than $100,000.
 They’re followed by Gen X, who make up about 30% of this income group.
 Of course, a more generous budget enables renters to move into a larger apartment or a nicer area, a preferable alternative to an intimidating real estate market, at least for the time being.

 Apartments Filling Up Again in Nation’s Largest Cities